 4. Lead by Example

-Your goal is to create a safe space in which authentic community grows, people expound biblical truth and sincere connections develop over time.
-That may sound like a tall order, but a stimulating conversation is a good place to start.
+Your goal is to create a safe space in which authentic community grows, people expound Biblical truth, and sincere connections develop over time.
+That may sound like a tall order, but a stimulating conversation is a great place to start.
 Below are some ideas to grease the cogs of discussion.
-They range from light hearted chat to more intense sharing:
+They range from light-hearted chat to more intense sharing:

 How do you like to celebrate your birthday?

 If you had to cook for guests, what would you make?

 If you could learn a skill, what would it be?

 If you could give your ten-year-old self advice, what would it be?